MickiusMousius/Rolio46Keyboard/pcb/README.md

 # Introduction

-This folder contains the KiCad 7 PCB design files for the left and right receiver boards of the Rolio 46.
+This folder contains the KiCad 7 PCB design files for the left and right shield boards of the Rolio 46.

 # Ordering The PCBs from JLCPCB